 Mardi Himal Trek is one of the most popular off-beaten trekking routes in the shadows of the Annapurna Himalayas.
 This trek is perfect for travellers looking for isolated trekking trails.
 The trail goes from one base camp to the other in a gradual manner while exploring the Annapurna Conservation Area.
 A diverse set of vegetation covers the entire trekking trails.
 These forests also shelter several wildlife species.
 The landscape changes quite abruptly into a rugged high mountain landscape, with amazing views of Mardi Himal, Machapuchre, Annapurna South and Hiunchuli.

-4) Annapurna Sanctuary with Tilicho Lake
+4) Annapurna Circuit with Tilicho Lake

 The Annapurna Circuit with Tilicho Trek encircles the Annapurna range.
 The trek combines many notable destinations in central Nepal.
 The trek is also a way to learn about the ancient culture and norms of the settlements on the trail.
-This route consists of the Highest pass Throng La, the Highest altitude lake Tilicho, the most preserved conservation area Annapurna, the sacred temple Muktinath, the windiest place Jomsom and many other attractions.
+This route consists of the Highest pass Throng La, the Highest altitude lake Tilicho, the most preserved conservation area Annapurna, the sacred temple Muktinath, the most windy place Jomsom and many other attractions.

 5) Ghalegaun Homestay Trek